hanielzaiine/gherkin-scenarios-generator/README.md

-# XYZ Usage Reference
+# Usage Reference
-This reference manual describes correctly usage of XYZ for generate Test Scenarios in Gherkin from PlantUml activity diagrams.
+This reference manual describes correctly usage for generate Test Scenarios in Gherkin from PlantUml activity diagrams.

 ## Writing References